Tuesday and Thursday,9:30–10:45

 Class participation is important.
 Students should note that I generally ask all students to close their laptops at the start of class unless we are using them for writing programs, to promote participation.
 An interesting perspective on the use of laptops to take notes in class is Laptop Policy I generally make announcements at the start of the class, so please come on time.

-Course Textbook"Introduction to Java Programming, Brief Version", 10th edition, by Y. Daniel Liang.
+Course Textbook and Software"Introduction to Java Programming, Brief Version", 10th edition, by Y. Daniel Liang.
 This is a required textbook.
 There will be a copy on reserve in Bobst.
 (Note: this is NOT the more expensive Comprehensive Edition, which contains an additional 10 or more chapters).
 All software is freely available - eclpse, and the java.
 Instructions on how and where to find them will be in the first homework.
 The Processing software will be used for graphics.

 The course will include weekly (at first) then perhaps biweekly programming assignments, for approximately 20% of the course grade.
-There will be one midterm, some quizzes, and a final exam, which account for most of the class grade.
+There will be one midterm, some quizzes, and a final exam, which account for approximately 75% of the class grade.
 Class participation will count for the remaining 5%.

-All 101 sections can use the lab tutors in the computer labs at 14 Washington Pl. for help with programming issues and related questions.
+All 101 sections can use the lab tutors in the computer labs at 14 Washington Pl. for help with programming issues and questions about concepts.
 Their hours will be posted.
 For location and hours of the labs themselves, see its labs.